Probate Q&A Series

 1. Spouse and Children

-If the decedent leaves a surviving spouse and one or more children, the estate passes under N.C.
+If the decedent leaves a surviving spouse and one child, or the descendants of one deceased child, the estate passes under N.C.
 Gen. Stat. § 29-14.
 The surviving spouse receives a preferential share of $60,000 plus one half (50%) of the remaining estate.
-The children share the other half equally.
+If the decedent leaves two or more children, or one child and the descendants of one or more deceased children, or the descendants of two or more deceased children, the surviving spouse receives a preferential share of $60,000 plus one third of the remaining estate.
+The children or descendants share the balance as provided by law.

 2. Spouse Without Children or With Children of Only the Spouse